About Virtual Tourism

 Project timeline

 Like many young geeks in Western Europe, I experienced a rather classic and happy period of wonderment with video games.
 After school, homework, adventures with friends in the park or in the forest of Fontainebleau, music theory, violin, gymnastics or karate lessons, we were allowed to watch films, television or play video games.
-In arcades and on NES, to begin with.
+In arcades, on NES and Super Nintendo, to begin with.
 Then came my cousin’s Amiga and our parents’ first PC, on which I experienced my first frights in a virtual world in Alone in The Dark; my first immersion in a cyberpunk universe in Syndicate; and my first dive into a world of poetic digital adventure in Little Big Adventure.
 Too demanding on hardware resources, I quickly abandoned the PC for the PlayStation 1, then the Nintendo 64.

-My contemplative relationship with video games dates back to this early period of wonder, when I used to watch my older brother play The Legend of Zelda: A Link to the Past, created by Shigeru Miyamoto for the Super Nintendo in 1992.
-My brother and I already shared a passion for cycling adventures, films and music; art and fiction were part of our lives.
-But seeing him play as the hero of such an epic adventure on screen was something new, a new reason to spend time with my brother, a new way of being a spectator.
-That’s when I began to appreciate video games for what they really are: interactive fiction, capable of transporting us to new imaginary worlds.
+My contemplative relationship with video games dates back to that early period of wonder, when I watched my older brother play The Legend of Zelda: A Link to the Past, created by Shigeru Miyamoto for the Super Nintendo in 1992.
+My brother and I already shared a passion for cycling adventures, films and music; the desire for exploration, art and fiction were part of our lives.
+But seeing him embody the hero of an interactive epic on screen was something new.
+Watching him play was a new reason to spend time with my brother, and a new way of being a spectator.
+That’s when I began to appreciate video games for what they are: interactive fiction, capable of transporting us into new imaginary worlds, together and simultaneously.

 The game Little Big Adventure also had a profound impact on me, even though I never actually played it.
 Our PC at the time didn’t have the SVGA colour screen needed to run it.
 I could only dream about it secretly, reading video game magazines.
 That didn’t stop me from having an indelible memory of it, quite the contrary.
+This frustration turned into creativity.
+This off-screen realm of the inaccessible, the promises of the narrative and the visual excerpts forced me to project my imagination.
 Without realising it at the time, I was discovering the artistic forces at work in video games, the same forces found in all works of the mind: invented worlds capable of transporting you, inside or outside yourself, through the power of imagination alone.

 My second aesthetic shock in a 3D virtual world.
 Also in 1998, I discovered Half-Life, a new kind of video game, based on immersive storytelling, borrowing codes from cinema, featuring a revolutionary physics engine, and detailed 3D graphics.
 The willingness of taking screenshots was immediate.
 I took a little bit of everything : place, objects, interactions, scripted sequences.
 A basic shooting method, a rendering a bit raw, but the big picture of Virtual Tourism was born : I found a simple method to keep memory of my virtual experiences.
 See the album Virtual Tourism in New-Mexico.